 Having these basic numbers on hand will allow you to make proactive business decisions, increase efficiency, and develop a cost structure to ensure profitability moving forward.

-Partnering with an accounting service frees you from the burden of tracking and analyzing such data, which gives you more time to solve day-to-day issues with employees or customers.
+Partnering with an accounting service frees you from the burden of tracking and analyzing such data, which gives you more time to solve day-to-day issues.